mozilla-services/docs/source/loop/apis.rst

 POST /rooms/:token
 ~~~~~~~~~~~~~~~~~~

-This endpoint handle three kinds of actions:
+This endpoint handles three kinds of actions:

-- **join**, A new participant join the room.
+- **join**, A new participant joins the room.
-- **refresh**, A participant notifies he is still in the room.
+- **refresh**, A participant notifies she is still in the room.
-- **leave**, A participant notifies he is leaving the room.
+- **leave**, A participant notifies she is leaving the room.

 Joining the room